-City of Sanctuary Sheffield (COSS) is leading an exciting new initiative to create a Welcome Centre for asylum seekers and refugees.
-We have started moving into the premises on Chapel Walk, and hope to be ready to launch the first phase of operations by the end of September.
+City of Sanctuary Sheffield (COSS) is leading an exciting new initiative to create a welcome centre for asylum seekers and refugees.
+We have started moving into the premises on Chapel Walk, and hope to be ready to launch the first phase of operations in November.
 Watch this space for further developments.

-The Welcome Centre will be a bright and vibrant place where asylum seekers and refugees can come for information, advice and support.
+The Sanctuary will be a bright and vibrant place where asylum seekers and refugees can come for information, advice and support.
 It will be somewhere people feel safe, whatever their race, religion, sexuality, status, political opinion or mental or physical ability.

 It will be an open door through which new arrivals can come to chat, meet local people, use a computer, have a cup of tea, read the paper, or simply sit and keep warm.